Skip to main content

 Credit: iStock

 Cognition is the mental process of learning, understanding, and communicating.
-Cognitive symptoms can be caused by a brain or spine tumor, cancer treatment, side effects of medications, and other health conditions or sleep issues.
-If you have difficulty seeing, it may influence your ability to read and write.
+Cognitive symptoms can be caused by a brain or spine tumor, cancer treatment, side effects of medications, sleep issues, or other health conditions.
 Cognitive symptoms can make you feel exhausted, overwhelmed, stressed, anxious, depressed, or sad.

 Examples of cognitive symptoms include: